Title: Into the Water

 This is the second book from the author I have read, first one was Girl on The Train.
 The famous book gained vast acceptance and sold over 2 million copies.
 I thoroughly enjoyed that one.
 That, coupled with this being a Reader’s Choice in Mystery from 2017 on goodreads.com. made Into the Water my first book of this year.

-This book however was equally fast paced.
 The setting for the book is rural England in the town of Beckford.
 The water inlet from the nearby river is a source of entertainment and an integral part of the town.
 But the water has an ugly history of women falling to their deaths from the cliff above into the “Drowning Pool“- the more accepted name .
-The latest death is that of Nel Abbot, a mother to a teenager who was documenting the strange deaths of women that had occurred at the Drowning Pools.
-Hawkins gradually unfolds that mysteries behind the deaths of all these women that which turn out to be profound and unexpected.
+The latest death is that of Nel Abbot, it appears Nel has made enemies and most people are people are happy she is dead.
+Nel leaves behind her writings that tell the stories of the women whose lives ended at the drowning pool, they range from a suspected witch to the sheriff’s mother who committed suicide.
+As the reader goes through the notes compiled by Nel, these mysterious deaths have surprising stories attached to them- the Drowning Pools is just the tip of the iceberg!

 Beckford is not a suicide spot.
 Beckford is a place to get rid of troublesome women